 How the TOPO2 Body is Made

 The TOPO2 is a premium off-road camper, built to endure.
-One of the things that sets it apart from other teardrop trailers is our unique approach to body construction.
-While there are certainly other fiberglass options on the market, none are quite like ours.
-We use a single-piece composite fiberglass shell with an infused structural PET core made from recycled milk cartons.
+One thing that sets it apart from other teardrop trailers is our unique approach to body construction.
+While there are certainly other fiberglass travel trailer options on the market, none are quite like ours.
+We use a single-piece composite fiberglass body with an infused structural PET core made from recycled milk cartons.

-So, how exactly does our unique fiberglass construction work?
 Fiberglass is a durable, reinforced plastic material embedded with woven glass fibers.
-Before the epoxy is applied, fiberglass is a relatively soft and flexible fabric that can take on any shape.
-Epoxy is essentially the glue that bonds the fiberglass together when it’s being molded into its final form.
+Before epoxy is applied, fiberglass is a relatively soft and flexible fabric that can take on any shape.
+Epoxy is essentially the glue that bonds the fiberglass together when it's being molded into its final form.
 When it came to choosing between the many possible construction methods, we let our design requirements lead the way: to be as light, durable, and sexy as possible.
+We’re not just trying to make a fiberglass travel trailer, but the best fiberglass travel trailer on the market.

 To eliminate as much weight as possible, we had to have a structural composite body.
-Some fiberglass shells are mostly decorative, with a hidden (and heavy) wood frame underneath.
+Some fiberglass shells are mostly decorative, with a hidden (and heavy) wood or aluminum frame underneath.
 For TOPO2, we wanted an infused core to be the primary structural component of the trailer.
-To achieve the highest possible quality and durability, vacuum pressure in the infusion process was the answer.
-Lastly, to create some real eye candy we opted for a seamless single-piece body.

-To better understand the construction process we ultimately chose, let’s dive deeper into the three main types of molding for composite trailers.
+To better understand the construction process we ultimately chose, let’s dive deeper into the three main types of molding for fiberglass campers.

 Chop & Spray